Providing comprehensive electrical safety inspections, reporting and remedial repair services for domestic properties.

 Electrical Safety Certificates for Your Property

 You need to know you are safe around all electrical gadgets or systems in your home or commercial properties and that is basically what an electrical safety certificate is for.
 An EICR certificate is granted after a full and thorough inspection of all electrical systems on your property.
 Read more about electrical safety certificates and why it is important.

 UK legislation regarding the safe operation of electrical equipment is constantly evolving as is legislation relating to the safe protection of people in the work and home environment from any potential danger of electricity discharge.

-Landlords, business and home owners are all obligated to comply with the regulations and stay within the law.
+Landlords, businesses, and homeowners are all obligated to comply with the regulations and stay within the law.

 Letting Agents and Landlords must specifically comply with The Landlord and Tenant Act 1985 and ensure that any fixed electrical installation is safe at the start of any tenancy and is adequately maintained in a safe condition throughout the tenancy.
-This also includes the obligation to ensure that any portable electrical equipment is inspected and deemed safe by a skilled person.
+This also includes the obligation to ensure that any portable electrical equipment is inspected and deemed safe by licensed and skilled electricians.

 - Reveal if any of your electrical circuits or equipment are overloaded.

 - Find any potential electric shock risks and fire hazards.

 - Highlight any lack of earthing or bonding.